The tablet brush settings is one of features that really sets a Wacom tablet (Intuos or Intuos Pro) apart from a mouse.

-When you are using Photoshop tools with a Bamboo or Intuos tablet installed you can decide how those tools will react to varying pressure on the pen - and that's impossible with a mouse.
+When you're using Photoshop tools with an Intuos or Intuos Pro tablet installed on eithr your Mac or Windows computer you can decide how those tools will react to varying pressure on the pen - and that's impossible with a mouse.

 What the tablet brush setting do is move things like Opacity and Brush Size from the Options bar at the top of the screen right into your hand and that is so much more intuitive.